-You might think that vegans and vegetarians can get the specific amino acids contained in bone broth, collagen, or gelatin, by supplementing them.
+You might think that vegans and vegetarians can get the specific amino acids contained in bone broth, collagen or gelatin by supplementing their diet with them.
 But even supplementation is difficult.
-I’ve searched far and wide, and cannot find any vegan or vegetarian source of proline or hydroxyproline, which are key amino acids in bone broth, gelatin, and collagen.
+I’ve searched far and wide and cannot find any vegan or vegetarian sources of proline or hydroxyproline which are key amino acids in bone broth, gelatin and collagen.

 Taurine is mostly found in shellfish, meat and fish.
-Eggs, seaweed, and milk are another – but very suboptimal – way to get taurine in your diet.
+Eggs, seaweed and milk are a suboptimal way to get some taurine in your diet.

-The only way to get taurine for vegans, is to supplement with taurine, or to ingest taurine through brewer’s yeast.
-I hope you are beginning to see a pattern here: it takes a lot of time and effort to support the body with all the individual nutrients that you will be missing out on a vegan or vegetarian diets.
+The only way to get taurine for vegans is to supplement with taurine or to ingest taurine through brewer’s yeast.
+I hope you are beginning to see a pattern here: it takes a lot of time and effort to support the body with all the individual nutrients that you will be missing out on with vegan or vegetarian diets.

 Sure, vegetarians can ingest some taurine through their eggs and milk, but the taurine content in eggs and milk is not nearly as high as it is in meats and fish.
-If you’re a vegetarian, you therefore still need to supplement with additional taurine.
+Therefore, if you’re a vegetarian, you still need to supplement with additional taurine.

-You can download my FREE vegan and vegetarian essential supplement guide my clicking HERE.
+You can download my FREE 'Vegan and Vegetarian Essential Supplement Guide' by clicking HERE.

 Why is Taurine important?

-Taurine really has all-round benefits for your health.
+Taurine really has all-around benefits for your health.

 Scientists have actually tested the levels of taurine in different populations.
 In vegans, taurine levels were much lower than omnivores.
 This means that almost all vegans are not getting enough of this key nutrient right now.

-I’ve already stated that getting the right amount of proteins and good quality proteins is much more difficult if not impossible on a vegan or vegetarian diet.
-To make matters worse, it’s also problematic to get the right fats into your body on these diets.
+I’ve already stated that getting the right amount (of proteins and good-quality proteins) is much more difficult, if not impossible, on a vegan or vegetarian diet.
+To make matters worse, it’s also problematic trying to get the right fats into your body on these diets.

-If you’re eating foods such as full-fat raw milk, oysters, and pastured eggs, then you will be getting all the healthy fats you need, just by eating these staple foods.
+If you’re eating foods such as full-fat raw milk, oysters and pastured free-range eggs, then you will be getting all the healthy fats you need.

-Healthy fats such as saturated fats, cholesterols, some omega 3s etc.
+Just by eating these staple foods, you get healthy fats such as saturated fats, cholesterols, some omega 3s, etc.

 These high-quality (animal) fats are essential to your health.
-High quality fats reduce your bodyfat, are great for your heart and brain health, and will give you stable energy for hours.
+High-quality fats reduce your body fat, are great for your heart and brain health and give you stable energy for hours.

 Don't believe the lie.
 Animal fat is actually heart healthy.
 Read more here.

 Sadly enough, many great fat sources such as beef or fish are avoided by vegetarians.
-This problem is worse for vegans, as they do not even consume eggs or milk, which contain some of these important fats.
+This problem is worse for vegans as they do not even consume eggs or milk which contain some of these important oils and fats.

-The problems do not stop here: there’s an additional problem with many vegan foods.
+The problems do not stop there: there’s an additional problem with many vegan foods.

 PUFAs are extremely detrimental to your health.
-As a vegan, you therefore need to avoid many supposedly “healthy” pre-packaged foods are stuffed with these PUFAs:
+Therefore, as a vegan, you need to avoid many supposedly 'healthy' pre-packaged foods that are stuffed with these PUFAs.

 Meat-free does not equal healthy

-The soy found in your tofu burger is bad in itself, but the additional PUFAs added to the burger make it a toxin bomb.
-See the label of the vegetarian burger above: sesame oil, safflower oil, and ten additional “Frankenstein” ingredients which no health conscious person should consume.
+The soy found in your tofu burger is bad in and of itself, but the additional PUFAs added to the burger make it a toxin bomb.
+See the label of the vegetarian burger above: sesame oil, safflower oil and ten additional 'Frankenstein' ingredients, which no health-conscious person should consume.

 It’s almost impossible to get all the right fats in your diet when you’re eating a vegan diet on a daily basis.

 The problem gets worse though.
-There are also some very specific fats that are lacking in a vegetarian or vegan diets.
+There are also some very specific oils and fats that are lacking in vegetarian or vegan diets.

-As a vegan, you can thus only obtain this fat in your diet once you supplement with it.
+Thus, as a vegan, you can only obtain this fat in your diet once you supplement with it.

-DHA – or Docosahexaenoic acid in full – is an essential fatty acid that is mainly found in oily fish, such as wild salmon, sardines, or mackerel.
+DHA (or docosahexaenoic acid) is an essential fatty acid that is mainly found in oily fish, such as wild salmon, sardines or mackerel.
 Other sources of DHA that work reasonably well are krill, meat and eggs.

 It is possible to supplement with DHA in the form of fish oil, but most fish oil on the market has a very poor quality.
-The fish oil is often either oxidized, or not very well absorbable.
-So supplementation is not always your best option to get your DHA needs met.
+The fish oil is often either oxidized or not very well absorbable.
+So supplementation is not always your best option to meet your DHA needs.

-Vegetarians and vegans can use an algae oil as a supplement - or they could simply consume some wild caught fish or even egg yolks—both which contain readily absorbed DHA.
+Vegetarians and vegans can use an algae oil as a DHA supplement or they could simply consume some wild caught fish or even egg yolks—both of which contain readily absorbed DHA.

-You can find a great quality algae oil here (and download my free supplment guide HERE) Such a supplement is very expensive though, costing $120 a month to get DHA’s maximum benefits.
+You can find a great quality algae oil here (and download my free supplement guide HERE).
+Such a supplement is very expensive though, costing $120 a month to get DHA’s maximum benefits.
 It’s much easier (and tastier) to just eat a can of sardines!

 At the end of the day, vegans and vegetarians don't get enough DHA in their diets.
-When measured, vegetarians have lower DHA levels than omnivores—and the problem gets even worse for vegans.,,
+When measured, vegetarians have lower DHA levels than omnivores—and the problem gets even worse for vegans.[24, 25, 26]

-The reason vegetarians and vegans have lower DHA levels in their blood, is that it’s extremely hard for the body to create the right kind of DHA from plant sources. ,
+The reason vegetarians and vegans have lower DHA levels in their blood is that it’s extremely hard for the body to create the right kind of DHA from plant sources.
+[27, 28]

-Luckily, vegetarians still consume some DHA through milk or eggs, but it’s often not enough to get sufficient levels in your body.
+Luckily, vegetarians still consume some DHA through milk or eggs, but it’s often not enough to get sufficient levels in their bodies.

-You thus need fish, shellfish or egg yolks to get optimal DHA levels in your diet.
-Everyone needs adequate amounts of DHA: it’s important for brain development and brain function, cardiovascular health, curbing inflammation, and improving your overall mood.
+Thus, you need fish, shellfish or egg yolks to get optimal DHA levels in your diet.
+Everyone needs adequate amounts of DHA: it’s important for brain development and brain function, cardiovascular health, curbing inflammation and improving your overall mood.

 So, DHA becomes yet another nutrient that you need to supplement while being on a vegetarian or vegan diet!

-In addition to getting enough and high-quality proteins and fats, vegan and vegetarian diets lack in many very important minerals, such as calcium, iron and zinc.
+In addition to getting enough high-quality protein and fats, vegan and vegetarian diets lack in many very important minerals, such as calcium, iron and zinc.

 When foods like grains or beans are left untreated, these antinutrients will prevent the uptake of minerals from that food.
 Antinutrients are the natural defense mechanism that foods like grains or beans have, to prevent them from being eaten by animals.
-While protecting the plant itself, however, these antinutrients also prevent you from absorbing the plant’s minerals.
+However, while protecting the plant itself, these antinutrients also prevent you from absorbing the plant’s minerals.

-The issue of anti-nutrients is actually a lot more complicated that I’m describing here.
-Overall the net amount of minerals you get from a diet that is rich in plant food, is a lot lower than that of a well rounded omnivore diet.
+The issue of antinutrients is actually a lot more complicated than I’m describing here.
+Overall, the net amount of minerals you get from a diet that is rich in plant food is a lot lower than that of a well-rounded omnivore diet.
 Let’s look at some examples:

-Iron that is found in meat, is better absorbed than iron from plant sources.
-Let’s say that the food that you eat contains 2mgs of iron.
-When you ingest those 2mgs of iron through meat consumption, the iron levels in your body will end up being higher than when these 2mgs of iron come from plant food.
+The iron that is found in meat is better absorbed than iron from plant sources.
+Let’s say that the food that you eat contains 2mg of iron.
+When you ingest those 2mg of iron through meat consumption, the iron levels in your body will end up being higher than when this 2mg of iron comes from plant food.

-The type of iron in animal foods is called “heme iron”, while plants contain non-heme iron.
+The type of iron in animal foods is called heme iron, while plants contain non-heme iron.
 Non-heme iron is absorbed a lot more poorly by the human body.
-So even if you consume lots of iron as a vegan, you may still end up being iron deficient due to the absorbability of the iron consumed.
+So even if you consume lots of iron as a vegan, you may still end up being iron deficient due to the low absorbability of the iron consumed.